Hang Tight Honey: Music video

 The music video for "Hang Tight Honey" was directed by Dano Cerny and premiered on July 3, 2024.
 In it, Wilson is shown in two distinct getups for a vintage variety TV show performance, with a 1960s-inspired pale blue pantsuit with high hair in one look, and Wilson's more traditional regalia of a cowboy hat and bell bottoms in the other.
 These scenes are interspersed with shots following Wilson and her band as they travel the country in her tour bus.
 The video ends with a "To Be Continued..." teaser, ahead of the July 4, 2024, premiere for the music video for "4x4xU", another promotional single from Whirlwind.

 Chart performance

 "Hang Tight Honey" debuted on the Billboard Country Airplay chart at number 23 in May 2024.
 "Hang Tight Honey" peaked at number 13 on the Billboard Country Airplay chart in July 2024, becoming Wilson's first single to miss the top 10 since her debut single "Dirty Looks".
+It was certified Gold by RIAA in 2026.